kurbakov/news_aggregetor/tests/readme.md

 As the tool for the tests we use unittest (Unit testing framework).
 For more information please visit the official webpage: [link](https://docs.python.org/2/library/unittest.html)

+### How to add/modify tests

+All tests are stored in [project_a/tests/all_tests_files/](https://github.com/kurbakov/project_a/tree/master/tests/all_tests_files).
+You can find already a small example of the test.
+Just modify or add new files to this directory.

+To run tests please execute the file run_all_tests.py

+Have fun!